Art Critic, Poet, Editor

 Robert Reid Memorial Exhibition: Paintings 1970 - 1979 (brochure), June Kelly Gallery, N.Y.
 2002.

-"Illustrated Chronology" in Elie Nadelman: Classical Folk, American Federation of Arts, 2001.
+"Illustrated Chronology" in Elie Nadelman: Classical Folk, by Suzanne Ramljak et al, American Federation of Arts, 2001.

 Elie Nadelman: Plastiques Fantastiques (Galvano-Plastiques), Salander-O’Reilly Galleries, N.Y., 2001.